 YES, share the fun with the family and the kids

-YES, bring your stroller and view from the family viewing area in Magers Field south of ballpark and the the arroyo or check it in before proceeding into the ball park/main viewing area.
+YES, bring your small, collapsible umbrella-style strollers and view from the family viewing area in Magers Field south of ballpark and the the arroyo or check it in before proceeding into the ball park/main viewing area.
+Sorry, no large strollers - they will need to be checked in at the stroller check-in.
 See the event map by clicking here.

 YES, rock out to Tobias Rene and Al Hurricane, Jr.